 - a.
 The operator needs to establish a method for revising EFB databases.
-The method of data revision should ensure integrity of the data the operator loads and not negatively impact the integrity of the EFB operation.
-Especially when using internet and/or wireless means, procedures must exist to protect the EFB data from corruption.
+This should ensure integrity of the data the operator loads and not negatively impact the integrity of the EFB operation.
+There should be a procedure to protect the EFB data from corruption. - b.
 Database revisions do not include application software or operating system changes.
-Application software and/or operating system programme changes must be controlled and tested prior to use in flight.
-Operators should not perform database and/or application software changes during operations (taxi, take-off, in-flight, landing). - b.
-Operators also need to establish revision control procedures so that flight crews and others can ensure that the contents of database are current and complete.
+Application software and/or operating system programme changes must be controlled and tested before use in flight.
+Operators should not perform database and/or application software changes during operations (taxi, take-off, in-flight, landing). - c.
+Operators also need to establish revision control procedures so that flight crews and others can ensure that the contents of databases are current and complete.
 These revision control procedures may be similar to the revision control procedures used for paper or other storage media.
-For data that is subject to a revision cycle control process, it should be readily evident to the user which revision cycle is currently loaded into the system.
+For data that is subject to a revision cycle control process, it should be clear to the user which revision cycle is currently loaded into the system.